vhineshr/FaceRecognition/README.md

 The jar file can be executed by the following ways,
 1. Double clicking on it.
-2. opening terminal and cd to the dowloaded location, ..1. type java -jar largepalin.jar in terminal
+2. opening terminal and cd to the dowloaded location,
+* type java -jar largepalin.jar in terminal window